ClearCrystals/LogicLuminaries/documentation/Editorconfig.md

 # Using .editorconfig
-The `.editorconfig` file in the root directory ensures we all have the same styling settings applied.
+The `.editorconfig` file in the root directory ensures we all have the same styling settings applied for all js files.

 ### What the file does
-This file is used to set 4 space indentation for all python files and 2 space indentation for all javascript files in the project.
+This file is used to set 2 space indentation for all javascript files in the project.

 ### Setting it up in your IDE
 No plugin installation is needed for many common IDEs, including IntelliJ and VSCode.
 However, VSCode requires downloading the `EditorConfig for VS Code` extension in order for the .editorconfig file to be applied whenever formatting with `Alt+Shift+f`.
 For a full list of supported IDEs, see: https://editorconfig.org/.

 ### Verifying proper setup
 Open our project directory in an IDE.
-Verify that the properties defined in .editorconfig are enforced when formatting .py and .js files.
+Verify that the properties defined in .editorconfig are enforced when formatting .js files.
 For example, change `indent_style = 2` to `indent_style = 6`, reformat a .js file, and see if the change is reflected.